 At no time should an individual teacher/member of staff or school be asked to or consider taking photographic evidence of any injuries or marks to a child's person; this type of behaviour could lead to the staff member being taken into managing allegations procedures.
 The body map should be used in accordance with the guidance.
-Any concerns should be reported and recorded without delay to the appropriate safeguarding services e.g., IFD or the child's social worker if already an open case to social care.
+Any concerns should be reported and recorded without delay to the appropriate safeguarding services e.g., CHAT team or the child's social worker if already an open case to social care.

-A chronology will be kept in the main school file.
-Staff, particularly pastoral staff, will record any minor concerns on the chronology and will take responsibility for alerting the Designated Safeguarding Lead should the number of concerns rise or, in their professional judgement, become significant.
+A chronology will be kept on CPOMS.
+Staff, particularly pastoral staff, will record any minor concerns on the system and will take responsibility for alerting the Designated Safeguarding Lead should the number of concerns rise or, in their professional judgement, become significant.
+The DSL or DDSLs will refer to social care; members of staff know they can also make referrals themselves.